 You can use Realtime Transit to get live transit information and updates on Google Maps.
 These updates include the latest departure times, arrival times, and service alerts.

-To complement your existing static feed and enhance users’ experiences with your transit services, add a Realtime Transit feed.
-For example, riders get:
+To complement your existing static feed and enhance users’ experiences with your transit services, add a realtime feed.
+For example, passengers get:

 - Up-to-date arrival and departure time info: Lets you plan your trips more efficiently.